davidbolin/excursions/index.md

 models, the input can either be given as Monte Carlo simulations of the process or as the result from an analysis using the [R-INLA][ref4] or [inlabru][ref5] packages.

-See the [Getting started][ref1] vignette for an introduction to the main functinos of the package.
+See the [Getting started][ref1] vignette for an introduction to the main functions of the package.
 A complete list of functions is contained in the [`excursions` documentation][ref2] and a brief introduction to the theory is provided in the [Methodology][ref3] vignette.

 The `INLA` interface is introduced in the [R-INLA][ref4] vignette and the `inlabru` interface is introduced in the [inlabru][ref5] vignette.